 On February 25, 2016, the Company announced that its Board of Directors had authorized a share repurchase program under which the Company may repurchase up to 2,000,000 shares of its common stock.
 The timing and volume of share repurchases will be determined by the Company's management based on its ongoing assessments of the capital needs of the business, the market price of its common stock and general market conditions.
 No time limit has been set for the completion of the repurchase program, and the program may be suspended or discontinued at any time.
-The repurchase program authorizes the Company to purchase its common stock from time to time in the open market (including pursuant to a "Rule 10b5-1 plan"), in block transactions, in privately negotiated transactions, through accelerated stock repurchase programs, through option or other forward transactions or otherwise, all in compliance with applicable laws and other restrictions.
-For the year ended December 31, 2016, the Company purchased 43,610 shares of the Company's common stock and as of December 31, 2016, a maximum of 1,956,390 shares may yet be purchased under this program.
+The repurchase program authorizes the Company to purchase its common stock from time to time in the open market

+(including pursuant to a "Rule 10b5-1 plan"), in block transactions, in privately negotiated transactions, through accelerated stock repurchase programs, through option or other forward transactions or otherwise, all in compliance with applicable laws and other restrictions.
+For the years ended December 31, 2017 and 2016, the Company purchased 0 and 43,610 shares of the Company's common stock, respectively.
+As of both December 31, 2017 and 2016, a maximum of 1,956,390 shares may yet be purchased under this program.

-14. Stock-Based Compensation
+16. Stock-Based Compensation